Pre-Kindergarten Program and Specialized Services Program

 INDIVIDUALIZED PROGRAM PLAN AND INDIVIDUALIZED SERVICE PROGRAM PLANS

-Children in the EE program have an Individualized Program Plan (IPP).
+Children in the PKP program have an Individualized Program Plan (IPP).
 The IPP is created in collaboration with the parents and the Learning Team.
 The IPP identifies priority goal areas and strategies for each child and is updated throughout the school year.

 Children in the SSP program do not have an IPP.
 Instead they have an ISPP (Individualized Service Program Plan).
 The ISPP encompasses goals and strategies in all environments and is created in collaboration with all team members and parents.

 Yellow Bus: Edmonton Public Schools arranges for transportation through a private company.

 You Drive: You may choose to transport your child to and from school.

 Children learn through routine, repetition and play.
 This is accomplished if attendance is regular.
 Parents will be notified if their child is missing school on a consistent basis.
 In the event that attendance is sporadic for long periods of time it may be necessary to cancel placement in the program.